vagrosu/eJam_assignment/README.md

 If I had more time, I would:

 - Replace the in-memory storage with a real database, using an ORM like Prisma with PostgreSQL or MongoDB, depending on the project's needs.
-- Use Docker to run both the server and database in separate containers, ensuring consistent development environment and easier deployment.
+- Use Docker to run the database, server and client in separate containers, ensuring consistent development environment and easier deployment.
 - Add CI/CD pipelines like GitHub Actions to automate testing and deployment.
 - Secure superhero creation with JWT authentication, session-based auth, or OAuth integrations (e.g., Google login).